disarray2077/TinyRegex/README.md

 - No use of dynamic memory allocation (i.e. no calls to `new` / `delete`).
 - To avoid call-stack exhaustion, iterative searching is preferred over recursive by default.
 - All groups are non-capturing groups, there's no support for capturing groups or named capture: `(^P<name>group)` etc.
+  - Groups can be disabled altogether with the `TR_NO_GROUPS` pre-processor flag.
 - Greedy quantifiers can't be used inside of groups.
-- Thorough testing : [exrex](https://github.com/asciimoo/exrex) is used to randomly generate test-cases from regex patterns, which are fed into the regex code for verification.
+- Thorough testing: [exrex](https://github.com/asciimoo/exrex) is used to randomly generate test-cases from regex patterns, which are fed into the regex code for verification.

 ### API